How to Write a Dissertation Literature Review – Steps & Tips

-From an academic standpoint, a dissertation literature review can be defined as a survey of thesis, journal articles, books and other academic resources on any given research title.
-This article provides comprehensive guidelines on how to write dissertation literature review.
+From an academic standpoint, a dissertation literature review can be defined as a survey of the thesis, journal articles, books, and other academic resources on any given research title.
+This article provides comprehensive guidelines on how to write a dissertation literature review.

-However, it is important to note that;

-A first class dissertation literature review not only focuses on summarizing the academic sources used for research but also analyse, interpret and assess them to determine the gaps and differences, in opinions, judgments, themes, and developments.
+However, it is essential to note that; a first-class dissertation literature review focuses on summarizing the academic sources used for research and analysing, interpreting, and assessing them to determine the gaps and differences in opinions, judgments, themes, and developments.

-In either case, your primary aim will be review the available literature and develop a link between your own research and the existing literature on your chosen topic.
+In either case, your primary aim will be to review the available literature and develop a link between your research and the existing literature on your chosen topic.

-In some cases, you might be designated a literature review as a separate assignment.
-Regardless of whether you need to write literature review for your dissertation or as a standalone project, there are some general guidelines for conducting literature which will remain unchanged.
+Sometimes, you might be designated a literature review as a separate assignment.
+Regardless of whether you need to write a literature review for your dissertation or as a standalone project, some general guidelines for conducting literature will remain unchanged.

-A notable difference here when compared to dissertation literature review is that you will have to answer this central question without conducting primary research (questionnaires, surveys, interviews).
-This means that you will be expected to address the question using only the existing literature.
+A notable difference here compared to the dissertation literature review is that you must answer this central question without conducting primary research (questionnaires, surveys, interviews).
+You will be expected to address the question using only the existing literature.

-Dissertation Literature Review Research Questions
+Dissertation Literature Review Research Question

 Literature Review Research Question